 Lesson 3: Boundaries are essential in both your personal life and your work life.

-Many times there are friendships with a compliant person and a controller.
+Most friendships fall into a compliant person and a controller.
 An example of this is that friend that wants you to cancel all of your plans to spend time with them.
 In situations like this, one person walks all over the other, and both are left unhappy.
 Being a natural compliant or controller isn’t necessarily bad, but you need boundaries to make sure the friendship stays within the bounds it should.

 It’s also equally important to assert boundaries at work as it is in your personal life.
 Many people find it hard to say no in a professional setting.
 But just because you are clocked in doesn’t mean your boundaries have disappeared.